coolstar/electra/README.md

 - KCALL - call kernel functions given an address and up to six arguments
 - mount / as rw
 - amfi bypass? well, run unsigned code (temporary until i figure out a master process which gives everyone everything with the right entitlements etc.)
+- amfi**d** fixing up

 Planned:
-- amfi**d** fixing up (might consider putting into a seperate daemon to constantly do what Ian Beer was doing in mach_portal/triplefetch
+- jailbreakd that keeps tfp0 task port open and entitles processes as they're run
 - Basic dylib injection into running process

 If libproc.h doesn't exist, delete the line